ArnaudWopata/offline-spa-proto/README.md

 * Within the SPA, know when we are offline
 * Cache the data to access anytime
 * Send data updates when getting back online
+	* To a REST API
+	* To a ShareJS server

 ## Offline access to the SPA